Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/2 Player Version/README.md

   - Buttons in artsy symmetrical way (even a logical is artsy)
   - Scoreboard with behavioral descriptions
   - How tokens used and data structure behind mathematics
-- Optional: game clock and total time clock, leads to digital health options and reminders to get outside or "go to sleep"
+- Optional: game clock and total time clock, leads to digital health options and reminders to get outside or "go to sleep" (i.e. what is the weather outside stating what place you are in)
+- Optional: save the scoreboard, when the game starts again, begin at the same score
+- Optional: export personalization
+- Optional: screen-saver mode that randomly places a token anywhere on the board 9 times, then restarts

 # Example Data Structures
 - Primitive Booleans